NicoleLCoonen/uww-device-network/README.md

 and where it is, as well as the status of our data jacks.
 Prior to the development of this project, all of that information was compiled in PDF files, which I have included in order to show how far this project came.
 If you look at the PDFs, you will see that they contain a lot of unrelated information on things like seating and stack layout, resulting in visual clutter.
-In addition, status information is rendered using red/green coloring, and model information is conveyed with font.
-This makes for an unituitive and inacessible map, and the format makes it more tedious to keep updated.
+In addition, status information is rendered using red/green coloring, and computer information is conveyed with font.
+Computer model information is not included at all, but is stored in a separate file, which uses font-type (bold, italic, or normal) to distinguish between models.
+I am not including that file, as it contains other information our organization has been advised not to share.
+Needless to say, the way this information was broken up and displayed proved unituitive, inacessible and difficult to maintain.

 When the COVID-19 crisis hit and the library needed to respace its computers, the maps that I initially started working off of were 11x17 printouts with updates made in pencil, which were not transferred to the PDFs, so even by the time I started working